GeekGene/Community-Weaver/README.md

     the Availability Check Grid Module - creates a grid of checkboxes to show a user's general availability throughout the week the MYSQL template of the Drupal database for Community Weaver 2.0 - provides all the settings and configurations that make up a complete Community Weaver 2.0 website ready for new users, ads, transactions, and other content to be added

+## Installation

 The installation process includes the following 10 steps. (see below for details.)
   1. Install Drupal
   2. Install Current Versions of Contributed Modules
   3. Install Supporting Code Libraries
   4. Install the Required Theme
   5. Install Availability Check Grid module
   6. Install Time Banks module
   7. Load Community Weaver 2.0 database template
   8. Configure Various Community Weaver and Drupal System Components
   9. Configure Web Host Settings
   10. Configure Final Settings in Drupal

-1. Install Drupal
+### 1. Install Drupal

 Start with a fresh installation of drupal 6.x and install it as a multisite installation.
 As of this writing the current version is 6.25.
 Where this should be installed is highly dependent upon your host/server provider, but generally goes wherever index.html can be found.
 It might be /var/www/html or ~/www or /public_html.
 A guide on drupal installation can be found here.
 Download the compressed archive of drupal from http://drupal.org/project/drupal.
 From the command line you can use the following, replacing the x with the appropriate version: